IT-Lab-HSRM/flightory_community/02_Tips, Learnings & Troubleshooting/Assembly.md

 ## 1. Parts & Fit

+### Screw lengths not specified anywhere in the manual (hsrm)
+**Problem:** Flightory's documentation specifies which screw type (M3 etc.) but not the required lengths.
+There's no reference anywhere in the build guide.

+**Fix:** Buy an assortment kit of M3 screws in multiple lengths (available cheaply on Amazon) and test-fit until the right length is obvious.
+Community recommendation: an M3 mixed-length set covers 95% of the build.

+---

+### Ball bearings not mentioned until you urgently need them (hsrm)
+**Problem:** The flanged bearings for the tilt motor mounts are not mentioned in the build guide until you are mid-assembly and at the step that requires them.

+**Fix:** Order the bearings (3×8×4 mm flanged, ×2) together with everything else at the start.
+Do not wait until you reach that step.

+---

+### Build guide is sparse — complex steps have no photos (hsrm)
+**Problem:** Flightory's instructions are brief.
+Steps like connecting flight controls with hinges, servos, and pushrods are sometimes described in a single sentence with no photos.

+**Tip:** Cross-reference with Flightory Discord and Facebook group for community-sourced photos and step-by-step clarifications.
+YouTube builds of the Stallion also help fill the gaps.

+---

+### Plan your internal modifications before printing (hsrm)
+**Problem:** Reinforcing struts added inside the fuselage for a custom rail system blocked the carbon tube channels — only discovered after printing.
+Holes had to be drilled post-print as a workaround.

+**Tip:** If modifying the fuselage interior, map out where all carbon tubes, cables, and components need to pass through before modelling the modification.
+The Flightory STEP files help significantly here.

+---

 ### Fuselage segments too big for printer bed (dc)
 **Problem:** Fuselage segments won't fit on the printer.